LATEST - Covid-19 updated figures for Laois and neighbouring counties

 Westmeath has accumulated 677 cases - no change.

-Up to date, national figures show there has been one new death from Covid-19 in Ireland.
+Up to date, national figures show there have been no new deaths from Covid-19 in Ireland.

 The Health Protection Surveillance Centre data now shows an official death toll of 1,764 deaths in Ireland recorded since the first official death in March.